Greedy optimization of the geometry of Majorana Josephson junctions

-\comment{Starting from a straight junction with a homogenous chemical potential, we find the optimization greatly improves the topological gap and Majorana localization.} Figure~\ref{fig:optimized_figures} demonstrates our algorithm in action.
+\comment{Starting from a straight junction with a homogenous chemical potential, we find the optimization greatly improves the topological gap and Majorana localization.} Figure~\ref{fig:training} demonstrates our algorithm in action.
 We initialize the system with a straight geometry where the normal and superconducting regions have initial widths $W = \SI{200}{\nm}$ and $L_\mathrm{SC} = \SI{500}{nm}$ respectively.
-Further, we consider a parameter space of $\mu_1 = \SI{10}{\milli \eV}$, $\mu_2 = \SI{15}{\milli \eV}$, $E_{Z1} = \allowbreak\SI{0.5}{\milli \eV}, E_{Z2} = \SI{1.5}{\milli \eV}$, and apply the median filter every 5 epochs.
+Further, we fix the unit cell length at $L_x = \SI{1300}{nm}$ (see App.~\ref{app:supercell} for results of optimization runs at other values).
+We consider a parameter space of $\mu_1 = \SI{10}{\milli \eV}$, $\mu_2 = \SI{15}{\milli \eV}$, $E_{Z1} = \allowbreak\SI{0.5}{\milli \eV}, E_{Z2} = \SI{1.5}{\milli \eV}$, and apply the median filter every 5 epochs.
 In Fig.~\ref{fig:training}(a) we show how the gap of 16 uniformly spaced points in the parameter space evolves with epoch number.
 Although the gaps at fixed parameters fluctuate, the average increases smoothly as the optimization proceeds, eventually converging to a value approximately 10 times larger than the initial one.
 In Fig.~\ref{fig:training}(b-d) we show geometries and corresponding Majorana wavefunctions at the beginning of the optimization, its middle, and at convergence.
 Similar to the zigzag geometries explored in ~\cite{laeven2020enhanced}, the final shape has a strong spatial modulation that eliminates long quasiparticle trajectories.
 Despite the algorithm imposing no such constraints, the converged geometry has a periodicity of half of the supercell.
 The increase in average gap leads to more localized Majorana wavefunctions, as is expected from the well-known relation for the localization length $\xi_M = \frac{\hbar v_F}{E_\text{gap}}$.
 Indeed, in the last iteration, the overlap of the Majoranas is already negligible within a single supercell.
 In Fig.~\ref{fig:training}(e-g) we plot topological phase diagrams as a function of $\mu$ and $E_Z$ and find that the algorithm significantly increases the average gap both within the search window and in its vicinity.